citp/privacy-policy-historical/p/pi/pic/picaboo.com.md

 #### E-mail Communications:

+Once you complete and submit your registration, you will begin receiving email communication from us.
 We may receive a confirmation when you open an e-mail from Picaboo if your computer supports this type of program.
 Picaboo may use this confirmation to help us make e-mails more interesting and helpful.
 We may also compare our customer list to lists received from other companies, in an effort to avoid sending unnecessary messages to our customers.
 If you do not want to receive e-mail or other mail from us, please notify us by e-mail at support@picaboo.com and include sufficient information for us to identify your account.

 #### What About Cookies?

-Cookies are alphanumeric identifiers that we may transfer to your computer's hard drive through your browser to enable our systems to recognize your browser and tell us how and when pages in our site are visited and by how many people.
+Cookies are alphanumeric identifiers that we may transfer to your computer’s hard drive through your browser to enable our systems to recognize your browser and tell us how and when pages in our site are visited and by how many people.

 Most browsers have an option for turning off the cookie feature, which will prevent your browser from accepting new cookies, as well as (depending on the sophistication of your browser software) allowing you to decide on acceptance of each new cookie in a variety of ways.

 #### Will the Company Share Any of the Personal Information it Receives?

-The protection of our users' Personal Information is very important to us.
+The protection of our users’ Personal Information is very important to us.
 We neither rent nor sell your Personal Information to anyone.
 We share your Personal Information only with your consent or to business partners and affiliates as described below.

 _Affiliated Businesses We Do Not Control:_ We are affiliated with a variety of businesses and work closely with them.
-In certain situations, these businesses may operate services at the Picaboo website or sell services or products to you through Picaboo's website.
+In certain situations, these businesses may operate services at the Picaboo website or sell services or products to you through Picaboo’s website.
 In other situations, Picaboo provides services, or sells products jointly with affiliated businesses.
 You may generally be able to recognize when an affiliated business is associated with your transaction, and we may share customer information that is related to such transactions with that affiliated business.
 For the most part, affiliated businesses are not permitted to market to you directly.
 They will do so in conjunction with Picaboo, if at all.

 _Agents:_ We may employ other companies and people to perform tasks on our behalf and need to share your information with them to provide products or services to you.
-Unless we tell you differently, Picaboo's agents do not have any right to use Personal Information we share with them beyond what is necessary to assist us.
+Unless we tell you differently, Picaboo’s agents do not have any right to use Personal Information we share with them beyond what is necessary to assist us.
 You hereby consent to our sharing of Personal Information for the above purposes.

 _Business Transfers:_ In some cases, we may choose to buy or sell assets.
 In these types of transactions, customer information is typically one of the business assets that is transferred.
 Moreover, if Picaboo, or substantially all of its assets, were acquired, customer information would be one of the assets that is transferred or acquired by a third party.
 You acknowledge that such transfers may occur, and that any acquirer of Picaboo may continue to use your Personal Information as set forth in this policy